lpan42/Camagru/README.md

 # 1nd web project in 42.
 This project is about creating an Instegram-like website.
 User can use webcam or upload photo, add stickers and post to public gallery.
 Others can check, like, and comment.
+P.S.
+THis is my very own first web project.
+Very ugly I know.
+For this project, I spent a lot of time dealing with canvas, and multiple sticker layers and move and resize the stickers, all with Vanilla Java Script.

 ### Stacks:
 * Front: